a8ksh4/chonky-palmtop/README.md

 # Chonky Palmtop
 It struck me to put this together when I saw how close in size the 7" touchscreen, battery cells, and crkbd folded vertically that I had sitting on my desk were.
+And I I needed a build that was actually functional for normal computer stuff, so this seemed like a good idea.

-The li-on cells aren't the best choice for energy density, but they can fast charge  - limited only by the gauge of the wire I connect tehm with, and if I change them later, therer's room in the battery box for a bunch of 18650 cells instead.
+It turns out that this is a pretty functional setup.
+The 7" display is okay as long as I fullscreen stuff.
+Alt+F11 works with a lot of stuff so far.
+I've been able to use onshape cad in firefox.
+It's a little slow, but works as long as firefox doesn't have issues with gfx acceleration.
+Console stuff and web browsing are  great!

 <img src="Images/finished01.jpg" width="400" />
 <img src="Images/finished02.jpg" width="400" />